pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep1.md

 - Include a tag filtering system for articles and projects
 - Be fully SEO-optimized ([PageSpeed Insights](https://pagespeed.web.dev/): 100 on everything - Performance, Accessibility, Best Practices, SEO)
 - Require no database
 - Look like the website you are browsing right now.
-The general theme of the website we are aiming to build was inspired by [markhorn's](https://github.com/markhorn-dev/astro-nano?tab=readme-ov-file) [AstroNano theme](https://astro.build/themes/details/astronano/) and [Paco Coursey's personal website](https://paco.me/).
+The theme of the website was inspired by [Mark Horn's AstroNano theme](https://astro.build/themes/details/astronano/) ([repo](https://github.com/markhorn-dev/astro-nano?tab=readme-ov-file)) and [Paco Coursey's personal website](https://paco.me/).
 They just seemed amazing to me.

 Basic knowledge of HTML and JavaScript is advised.
 Almost no CSS.